Back to Louisiana

 Disposition of Historical Statues and Monuments

-This act requires certain historical statues and monuments that have been removed from public display since August 1, 2006 to be transferred to the Office of State Parks for placement in state parks with interpretive signage.
+This bill requires certain historical statues and monuments that have been removed from public display since August 1, 2006 to be transferred to the Office of State Parks within state parks.

 What This Bill Does